oroinc/platform/src/Oro/Bundle/RequireJSBundle/README.md

 Bundle specific options are defined inside ```requirejs.yml``` file, which is placed in ```%BundleName%\Resources\config\requirejs.yml```.
 It can have three sections ```shim```, ```map``` and ```paths``` (see [RequireJS API]).
-Each bundle's javascript module have to be defined in ```paths``` section, where key is a module name and value is its relative path from document root.
+Each bundle's javascript module have to be defined in ```paths``` section, where key is a module name and value is its relative path from the document root.

     config:
         shim: